Home The City of Vancouver The Vancouver Police Museum

 About the Museum

-Built in 1932, the building that currently houses the Vancouver Police Museum has a long history with law enforcement in the city.
+The building that currently houses the Vancouver Police Museum was built in 1932 and has a long history with law enforcement in the city.
 Originally home to Vancouver’s Coroner’s Court and autopsy services, it later housed the City Analyst’s Laboratory.
 The building served as a makeshift hospital for a period of time as well.

-In addition to its museum exhibits, the attraction also hosts special events.
-These include Spring Break and other camps for children.
+The attraction hosts special events in addition to its museum exhibits.
+Events include Spring Break and other camps for children.
 The facility shows adult horror films from time to time too.

 Museum Admission

-Admission rates as of January 2024 are listed below.
-(NOTE: Prices and other details are subject to change.)
+Admission rates as of early 2026 are listed below.
+(Note: Prices and other details may change over the course of the year.)

 One-hour private tours of the museum are also available for a fee.
-For current prices and availability, you need to contact the museum.
+Contact the museum for current prices and availability.

-As the museum is run by a non-profit society, all admission proceeds and other sales made at the museum go directly to offsetting the costs of operating the facility.
+Run by a non-profit society, all admission proceeds and other sales made go directly to offsetting the costs of operating the facility.

 Museum Hours

-As of early 2023, the Vancouver Police Museum is open from Thursdays to Saturday from 11:00 am to 5:00 pm and on Sundays from 12:00 pm to 5:00 pm.
-The museum is closed on Mondays, Tuesdays and Wednesdays, and on public holidays.
+As of early 2026, the Vancouver Police Museum operates Thursdays to Saturdays from 10:00 am to 5:00 pm and on Sundays from 12:00 pm to 5:00 pm.
+The museum is closed Monday to Wednesday and on public holidays.

 Venue Location